cepharum/file-essentials/README.md

 Enumerates names of elements in current or explicitly selected folder.
 This method is a simple promisified version of `require( "fs" ).readdir()`.

-> In opposition to the original function this method does not retrieve `.` and `..`.
+> In opposition to the original function this method never retrieve `.` and `..`.

+The method supports options for customizing enumeration:

+* **noHidden** may be set true to exclude elements with leading period in name for being considered hidden.

 This method is also exposed as `List`.